GPS Reception and Interference

 2. Select the Beam Specs sub-tab.

-Use Antenna to modify antenna parameters for your beam.
+Modify the antenna parameters for your beam.
 For this analysis, you will use the GPS global antenna pattern.
-This antenna models a GPS satellite antenna operating a Global Beam on the L1 or L2 frequency channel for Block type II-A satellites.
-You will keep things simple and model the Block IIR, L1 antenna type.
+This antenna type models a GPS satellite antenna operating a global beam on the L1, L2 , or L5 frequency bands and uses a polar coordinate system.
+You will keep things simple, and model the Block IIR, L1 antenna type.

 1. Select the Antenna sub-tab.